severalnines/s9s-admin/plugins/zabbix/README.md

 ** This example shows that this ClusterControl instance only has 3 clusters, although we specified 5 cluster IDs in the command line.

-You should get an output of your database cluster summary, indicating the script is able to retrieve information using the provided ClusterControl RPC interface with correct token in `bootstrap.php`.
+You should get an output of your database cluster summary, indicating the script is able to retrieve information using the provided ClusterControl RPC interface with correct token in the `bootstrap.php`.

 6) Finally, restart Zabbix agent:
 ```bash